JuergenGutsch/blog/_source/_posts/2019-04-10-routed-middlewares.md

 ---
 layout: post
-title: "Routed Middlewares in ASP.NET Core 3.0"
+title: "Implement Middlewares using Endpoint Routing in ASP.​NET Core 3.0"
 teaser: "If you have a Middleware that needs to work on a specific path, you should implement it by mapping it to a route in ASP.NET Core 3.0, instead of just checking the path names.
 This post shows how it should be done in ASP.NET Core 3.0"
 author: "Jürgen Gutsch"
 comments: true